 Regardless of the root cause of these occurrences, physical altercations in the workplace can result in nasty and in some cases, life-threatening injuries.
 Employers can reduce the risk of workplace violence by implementing procedures that allow employees to effectively share any grievances that they may have before a situation becomes overly heated.

 Because every work accident claim is unique, the process involved will differ from claim to claim depending on the circumstances and factors involved.
 This can include; if the accident occurred on or off company property, the severity of the injury, length of suffering or debilitation associated with the injury, cause of the accident, and the extent of the employer’s negligence.
 That being said, the general outline of the process will usually go as follows:

 - You hire a solicitor to act on your behalf for your workplace accident claim.

 - .Your solicitor will arrange an independent medical examination

 - Your solicitor notifies your employer and your employer’s insurer of your claim.

 - Your case is assessed, and liability is either accepted or denied as a result of the evidence presented

-Assessing the severity of your workplace injury is difficult to determine in terms of how this injury may affect you in future.
-You will more than likely need to have a medical examination to determine the full extent of your injury.
+Assessing the severity of your workplace injury is difficult to determine how this injury may affect you in the future.
+You will more than likely need to have a medical examination to determine your injury’s full extent.
 This will help to determine not only the severity of your injury, but the best course of treatment needed, and how long these treatments will be needed for.
 All of this information will be relevant in how much compensation you will receive from your claim.
 This examination will be provided at no cost to you at a medical practice located in your area.

 When it comes to calculating the amount of compensation you might be awarded for an accident at work, this can vary widely.
 Below, we have illustrated some typical payouts for accidents at work.
 However, please note that these amounts are not set in stone.
 What you receive will depend on the particulars of your specific case and injuries.